 Another member of the rodent family, it seems mice have also made it onto the list.
 Why are these small pests resistant to pesticides, you may wonder.
 More commonly found in European mice, the immunity is, once again, down to a genetic mutation.
 It is the over exposure to chemicals that has rendered pesticides useless in exterminating these particular mice.

 The most common pesticides for mice contains warfarin.
 This is an anti-coagulant that prevents blood clots in human beings.
 In a mouse, it causes fatal bleeding and is a powerful tool against rodent infestations.
 But because the creatures have been evolving, they are now able to survive warfarin.
 This is due to cross-breeding and development of completely new strands of DNA.
 As a Darwinian reaction to this method of pest control, some colonies of mice have become immune to it.
-Pest control engineers are working to find new ways of eradicating them.
+Mice exterminator professionals in London are working to find new ways of controlling mouse infestations to keep us safe from these pests.

 Bed bugs have long been a front runner in pesticide resistance.
 A bed bug has a very short reproduction cycle, as well as being resistant to most poisons, making them a hard pest to treat with chemicals.
 Their rate of reproduction causes infestations to spread rapidly.
 Heat and steam are now the most commonly used methods of treating infestations.
 And the most effective.